-Figure 6-29: Wiper Cleaning wizard during steps 6-9
+Figure 6-29: Wiper Cleaning wizard during steps 6-10

-- 6. Put on the cleaning gloves.

-- 7. Using a generous amount of alcohol on the cleaning cloth, remove any material remaining on the wiper and the surrounding area.

-- 8. Inspect the wiper.

-If the wiper is scratched, torn or worn, or if you cannot clean it completely, replace it.
+- 6. Put on the cleaning gloves. - 7.
+Using a generous amount of alcohol on the cleaning cloth, remove any material remaining on the wiper and the surrounding area. - 8.
+Remove any pieces of waste material collected in the purge unit. - 9.
+Inspect the wiper. - If the wiper is scratched, torn or worn, or if you cannot clean it completely, replace it. - a.

-- a.
 Grasp it and pull it up and out of its bracket. - b.
-Insert the new wiper blade, making sure that it is straight and secured well on both sides. - 9.
-In the wizard screen (see figure 6-29), confirm that the wiper blade is clean, and click Next. - 10.
-Remove all tools and cleaning materials from the printer, and close the cover.

-11. Confirm this in the wizard screen, and click Next.
+Insert the new wiper blade, making sure that it is straight and secured well on both sides. - 10.
+In the wizard screen (see figure 6-29), confirm that the wiper blade is clean, and click Next. - 11.
+Remove all tools and cleaning materials from the printer, and close the cover. - 12.
+Confirm this in the wizard screen, and click Next.